 Certain benchtop humidity chambers are designed with steady-state testing in mind, such as the LH Series.
 Other models enable high-performance testing or cycling.
 The SCH Series, which features the most powerful benchtop humidity chambers in the world, can be optimized for battery testing.

-The price for a standard benchtop humidity chamber starts at around $14,700 but varies significantly based on size, model, performance, and optional features.
+A standard benchtop humidity chamber costs around $14,700 but varies significantly based on size, model, performance, and optional features.

 Benchtop Temperature Chambers

 Temperature-only benchtop chambers have workspace volumes ranging from 1.01 to 12.95 cubic feet and accommodate temperatures ranging from -37°C to 180°C (-34.6°F to 356°F).

 You can expect benchtops to achieve controlled temperatures within ±0.5°C, facilitated by open ceramic-core nichrome heaters and a self-contained, compact, mechanical, single-stage refrigeration cooling system.

 Although benchtops don’t often have the same power or performance capabilities of larger units, some blend the advantages of a tabletop with those of a large test chamber, such as the SC-508.
 Also known as the Super 508, this benchtop temperature chamber is designed to integrate with battery testing fixtures, including the high-amperage batteries electric vehicles require.

 Our battery-optimized chambers interface with ATPPRIME and ATPHEAVY and accommodate just about any cell type, including prismatic, cylindrical, and pouch.

 Temperature-only benchtop chambers typically start at just under $14,000 for the smallest models.

 Benchtop chambers offer more than just convenience.
 They permit you to scale up according to your own timeframe, maximize floor space, and boost testing efficiency.